| |

 -

-liability.
-It is computed by subtracting certain
+It is computed by subtracting certain allowable

-allowable adjustments from gross income. top
+adjustments from gross income. top

 -